VA-Explorer/va_explorer/README.md

 Django can run locally inside Docker.
 This will also set up postgres and redis and automatically configure `DATABASE_URL` and `CELERY_BROKER_URL` to use the docker images of postgres and redis.

-Additionally, create an sharable network VA Explorer and other docker-compose apps such as ODK Central can join
+Additionally, create an sharable network that VA Explorer and other docker-compose apps such as ODK Central can join

     `docker network create va-net`